 In comparison to the nation, Eielson Air Force Base is located in a high cost area.
-For the first quarter of 2020, the average price of a single-family house in the Fairbanks North Star Borough was $264,638.
-The mean adjusted rent for all unit types for first quarter 2020 was $1,768.
-The average cost of residential heating fuel was $2.95 per gallon.
-For 2020, the annual average cost of self-service unleaded gasoline was $2.79.
-The average price of at-home food for a family of four for one week was $206.
-In 2020, Alaska ranked sixth among the highest cost states at about 28% above the average U.S. costs.
+For the first quarter of 2021, the average price of a single-family house in the Fairbanks North Star Borough was $308,627.
+The mean adjusted rent for all unit types for first quarter 2021 was $1,270.
+The average cost of residential heating fuel was $2.75 per gallon.
+For 2021, the annual average cost of self-service unleaded gasoline was $3.51.
+Alaska ranked sixth among the highest cost states at about 28% above the average U.S. costs.